 STEP 6: RANKING OF APPLICANTS

-The total scores of each applicant will be ranked according to application and resume, written scores, and interview scores.
+The total scores of each applicant will be ranked according to application, written scores, and interview scores.
 Positive or negative feedback on the background investigation will be used to determine the eligibility and ranking.

 STEP 7: SUCCESSFUL CANDIDATES

 Applicants are required to have a current valid driver's license and obtain a valid Alaska driver’s license within 30 days of employment or obtain a valid Alaska driver’s license by the end of a 90-day period after entry into the state.
 Applicants must also provide immunization records before hire that show the following vaccinations : Hepatitis A, B, and Tuberculosis.

 Links for the Above

 Please click on the links below for additional information.

 The UAF/CTC Emergency Services Program provides an excellent, intensive Firefighter Academy in the summer in Fairbanks.
 This is a six week para-military style program conducted at the UFD training grounds and meets both State of Alaska/IFSAC standards and the high standards expected at UFD.

 For more information on the Firefighter Academy contact John George, UAF/CTC Emergency Services Program Coordinator, University Park Building, 1000 University Avenue, PO Box 758120, Fairbanks, Alaska 99775, office 907-455-2879, fax 907-455-2813 or email: firstname.lastname@example.org (See Fire Science Program) (See Bachelors of Emergency Management Program)